All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Alternatives to Lap Swimming

-If traditional lap swimming feels monotonous or you are not a confident swimmer, consider these alternatives.
+If traditional lap swimming feels monotonous or you aren't a confident swimmer, consider these alternatives.

 • Water aerobics: Group fitness classes in the pool provide cardiovascular exercise with social interaction.
 Instructors guide you through movements, so no swimming skill is required.

 • Water walking or jogging: Walking or jogging in waist-to-chest-deep water provides excellent resistance training for the lower body.
-It is one of the most accessible water-based exercises for GLP-1 patients of all fitness levels.
+It's one of the most accessible water-based exercises for GLP-1 patients of all fitness levels.

 • Aqua cycling: Some pools offer stationary bikes designed for underwater use.
 This combines the joint-friendly benefits of water with the familiarity of cycling.